STANDARD 6.

 Informed consent means that the information relating to the treatment must be received and understood by the patient/client.[4]

 Patients/clients refer to individuals and their families requiring care or services.
-This may also include his/her substitute decision-maker or guardian.[5]
+This may also include their substitute decision-maker or guardian.[5]

 Substitute decision-makers refer to “individuals who may give or withhold consent on behalf of an incapacitated patient/client (e.g., guardian, attorney for personal care, spouse, partner).”[6]